WATER CONSERVATION FACTS

 In established office buildings, we have converted 3,500 high-flow toilets and 1,300 urinals to high-efficiency models.
 The new toilets use 63% less water, and the new urinals use 92% less water for a total water savings of 62 million gallons each year.

-Our office use feature water-efficient cooling towers that save 25 million gallons of water annually.
+Our office properties feature water-efficient cooling towers that save 25 million gallons of water annually.

-As part of its commitment to efficient water use and reuse, the Irvine Company employs a 13-member team in its office properties that continually monitors water usage across its portfolio.
+As part of its commitment to efficient water use and reuse, the Irvine Company employs a dedicated team that continually monitors water usage across its portfolio.
 Team members inspect water systems on a regular basis and make adjustments when needed to prevent overspray and runoff.